 From the Experts

-Juli shared an expert tip that works for her at keeping bees, yellow jackets and wasps away from their outdoor dining experiences.
-First, she wanted to stress that bees and other pollinators usually aren’t attracted to people food unless their preferred source of food is done producing (flowering), typically in the fall.
+Juli shared an expert tip that works for her at keeping bees, yellow jackets, and wasps away from their outdoor dining experiences.
+First, she wanted to stress that bees and other pollinators usually aren’t attracted to human food unless their preferred source of food is done producing (flowering), typically in the fall.
 She suggests putting some ketchup on a plate near enough to your event that the pollinators are attracted to it.
 The ketchup, which is mostly corn syrup, becomes an easy source of food and distracts them from your meal.

 What Not to Wear

 Bob from Morlock Honey Farms also mentions that beekeepers wear protective veils and light-colored clothing when they are around bees.
 The reason is that bees are aggressive toward dark, fuzzy objects, so wearing light-colored clothing is helpful and something to think about when you’re trying to avoid attracting bees.

 Also, skip wearing flowery scents or using strong-scented soap, hairspray, or deodorant.
 These sweet smells will attract all kinds of insects.

 You can use this natural bee repellent safely indoors or outdoors.

 - Dr. Bronner’s Pure-Castile Liquid Soap (peppermint or non-scented)

 - Peppermint oil